swiftly-solution/documentation/docgen/output/events/gameevents/onvotestarted.md

 ---

 # OnVoteStarted
-This event is triggered when vote_started is triggered
+This event is triggered when vote_started is triggered.
 ::: tabs
 @tab Lua
 ```lua